-Participating in WDA Symposium during the AIA Conference on Architecture
+Participating in the future of WDA Symposium during the AIA Conference on Architecture

 WELCOME TO WDA